 The genus name Berlandiera refers to 19th century naturalist Jean-Louis Berlandier, who collected botanical specimens in Mexico and Texas.
-The genus pumila is from the Latin pumilus, meaning “dwarf” and referring to its small stature (as it compares to other plants).
+The species epithet pumila is from the Latin pumilus, meaning “dwarf” and referring to its small stature (as it compares to other plants).

 Family: Asteraceae (Aster, composite or daisy family)

 Native range: Panhandle, north peninsula to Volusia and Marion counties